pboling/railsbling.com/content/post/first.md

 ## First Post!

 I am relaunching my blog!
-I have decided to use [Hugo](https://gohugo.io/) for several reasons and after much internal debate, and blog reading because I desperately want to be cool.
+I have decided to use [Hugo](https://gohugo.io/) for several reasons, after much internal debate, and blog reading, and because I desperately want to be cool.

 ```lang=html
 {{< highlight html >}}